Logistics Service Providers Add Value

 Logistics Service Providers Drive Efficiency

 The use of outsourcing can drive efficiencies, and each shipper organization needs to diligently assess the need for all of its supply chain services and determine which strategies relating to outsourcing best fit their needs, according to the study.
-The percentage of total logistics expenditures directed to outsourcing was slightly higher at 52% in the 2020 study, versus the 51% and 50% reported in the previous two annual 3PL studies.
+The percentage of total logistics expenditures directed to outsourcing was slightly higher at 42% in the 2023 study, versus the 40% reported in the previous 3PL study.

 There has been a continuation of the most frequently outsourced activities, which tend to be those that are more transactional, operational and repetitive, Langley wrote.
-The most prevalent activities shippers outsource are domestic transportation (73 percent), warehousing (73 percent), international transportation (65 percent), customs brokerage (54 percent) and freight forwarding (52 percent).
+The most prevalent activities shippers outsource is domestic transportation (69%), freight forwarding (60%), international transportation (52%) and customs brokerage (51%).

 Technology Provided by a Logistics Service Provider

-The 2020 Third-Party Logistics Study highlighted once again how important it is for logistics service providers to provide a range of IT-based services to help create value for their shipper customers.
+The 2023 Third-Party Logistics Study highlighted once again how important it is for logistics service providers to provide a range of IT-based services to help create value for their shipper customers.
 Shippers are increasingly aware that if they do not have the technological capabilities to accomplish their goals, they should partner with those that do.
-The most frequently cited technologies remain those that are more execution- and transaction-based, including transportation management (planning and scheduling), warehouse/distribution center management, visibility, and electronic data exchange.

-The majority of shippers — 94 percent — agree that IT capabilities are a necessary element of 3PL expertise, and 56 percent of shippers agree they are satisfied with logistics service providers’ IT capabilities, which the study identifies as the “IT Gap.”
+The majority of shippers — 94% — agree that IT capabilities are a necessary element of 3PL expertise, and 56% of shippers agree they are satisfied with logistics service providers’ IT capabilities, which the study identifies as the “IT Gap.”

 Access to Analytics is Critical

 As the amount of available data increases, shippers and their logistics partners will need to be able to take the available information and make it relevant.
 Many logistics service providers are already making significant investments in technology that allow them to analyze shippers’ operations.
-Both shippers (93 percent) and 3PLs (98 percent) agreed that improved, data-driven decision making was essential to the future success of supply chain activities and processes, according to the report.
+Nearly half of shipper respondents (48%) said advanced analytics and data mining tools are a “must have” information technology.

 Various studies have documented the need for analytics to improve business planning and operations, and a number of these have focused specifically on applications and implications for supply chains and the key processes implied therein, Dr. Langley said.